piocalderon/piocalderon.github.io/_pages/about.md

 Hi, I'm **Pio**, a data scientist based in Manila. ✌️

-My background is mostly in **applied mathematics** 🧮 and **computational modeling** 💻.
+My training is mostly in **applied mathematics** 🧮 and **computational modeling** 💻.
 Formally, I have a BSc in Physics and an MSc in Applied Math.

 In general, I'm very interested in tackling problems from a computational and data-driven perspective, especially problems in areas that typically don't admit such approaches at first glance.